Production Status

 We have several different batches of Fabric in various stages of production, or with finished garments in stock:

-- Fabric Batch 7 was caught in the flood but we rescued it and almost all of it has been made into garments
+• Fabric Batch 7 was caught in the flood but we rescued it and almost all of it has been made into garments that are pretty well gone

-- Fabric Batch 6, all MidWeight Fabric, has been made into Anoraks, CPO Shirts and Hooded Jackets.
+• Fabric Batch 6, all MidWeight Fabric, has been made into Anoraks, CPO Shirts and Hooded Jackets.
+Again, mostly gone

-- Sewing professionals are pretty well back to pre-virus pace, but everyone talks about labor shortages.
+• Sewing professionals are back to pre-virus pace, but everyone talks about labor shortages.
 New York City is still not what I'm used to ... but not nearly as distressingly deserted as it was in July of 2020, when there were so few people we felt like we were on the set of a Science Fiction movie.
-BUT it looks to me like the politicians want to shut it down again, so I am definitely nervous.
+BUT sometimes it seems the politicians want to shut it down again, so I am definitely nervous.
 On the other hand, there is huge desire for MADE IN USA and so our production Partners are busy!

 Something else ... some people may think our spotty inventory reflects a lack of commitment on our part.
 It's a natural enough assumption to make, I guess, but it's not the case.
 We are ready, willing, able and absolutely eager to commit enough time, energy and capital to make a great many garments.
 But there is still very little American factory capacity to turn our very specialized raw wool into our very custom finished Fabric and garments.
 And it's routine that some sizes/Fabric will be complete reserved before production is complete, so they never show as "In Stock Now".
 But all our Partners are up and running and the production situation is steadily improving.